How to Read Your Utility Bill and Water Meter

 - You are billed for these utilities bi-monthly, or once every two months.
 So if you want to calculate your monthly costs it will be half of your bill.

 1.City of Savannah bills on a bimonthly basis.
 The number of days you are billed for will vary with each bill.
 At the top of your bill, you can see the time period for which you are being billed as well as the number of days of service within that period.
 The service period is used to determine your base charges.

 2. Water is billed in units.
 Each unit equals 748 gallons.
 Under Usage History, this customer’s bill shows a previous meter read of 2011 taken on 2/21, and a current read of 2017 taken on 4/15.
 This customer would receive use charges for 6 units of water, or about 4,488 gallons (2017-2011 = 6)

 3. Your cycle number can be found at the top of your bill.
-You can view the “Billing Schedule and Rates” document online, to find out when your bills are generated and when they are due, according to your cycle.
+You can view the “Billing Schedule and Utility Rates” document online, to find out when your bills are generated and when they are due, according to your cycle.